-The absolute risk difference was also calculated using GRADEpro software, using the median event rate in the control arm of the pooled results.
+The absolute risk difference was also calculated using GRADEpro1 software, using the median event rate in the control arm of the pooled results.

 For binary variables where there were zero events in either arm or a less than 1% event rate, Peto odds ratios, rather than risk ratios, were calculated.
 Peto odds ratios are more appropriate for data with a low number of events.
+If there were zero events in both arms a risk difference was calculated to produce a forest plot and absolute risk estimate.